Turkmenistan travel guide

 Registering with the authorities

 In Ashgabat, register at the office at 57 Azadi Street.
 If you’re not staying in Ashgabat, you should register at the local department office.
-Ask your hotel manager or employer as they will need to confirm your departure date in writing.
-In most cases they will register your stay on your behalf.
-You must provide 2 passport-size photos.
+You must provide 2 passport-size photos and provide confirmation of your departure date from your employer or sponsor.

 On arrival, you must pay a migration fee of 14 US dollars.
-All foreign visitors except diplomats are also charged a ‘tourism tax’ of 2 US dollars for each day of their stay in Turkmenistan.
+All foreign visitors must also pay a ‘tourism tax’ of 2 US dollars for each day of their stay in Turkmenistan.
 Hotels include the tax as a separate item on your bill.

 Customs rules